Milo175/Data-Analytics-Portfolio/README.md

 > Data last updated: April 30, 2025

-## Data Cleaning & Transformation
+## Data Cleaning & Transformation <a name="anchor-data-cleaning-transformation"></a>
 **Data Cleaning**
 - Link to SQL file: [link](MySQL-Projects/Data%20Cleaning/LAPD_data_cleaning.sql)

 **Data Transformation**
 - Link to file with all DAX measure and calculated column formulas used for this project: [link](PowerBI-Projects/dax_and_columns)
-- Or click [here](#anchor-extra-materials) to scroll to the extra material page in this ReadMe file to view them in a clear overview <a name="anchor-data-transformation"></a>
+- Or click [here](#anchor-extra-materials) to scroll to the extra material page in this ReadMe file to view them in a clear overview

 ## Data Modeling
 One simple many to one (* > 1) data model was used to create the mo-code analysis page.
 For this page, I exported a table including each individual mo-code from each individual crime scene plus their count.
 I downloaded the mo-codes plus description from the LAPD website, and modeled them together to add the description to my own table.